RevylAI/mobileAdapt/README.md

 **LLM Control Library for iOS and Android**

 Have you ever wanted to test your mobile app or control iOS and Android devices with an LLM?
-You've probably encountered context problems due to the acces sibility being too long or just sending a screenshot to the LLM, which is not ideal.
+You've probably encountered context problems due to the accessibility view being too long or just sending a screenshot to the LLM, which provides limited accuracy.

 **Our Solution**